dorphalsig/GitRag/docs/mission.md

 2. **Source of Truth in Git.** The indexer reads from the working tree and persists to external stores, but the canonical project state remains the Git repository.
 The indexer must never mutate repository contents.
-3. **Minimal Operational Load.** Cloudflare Vectorize + D1 are the default persistence targets because they provide built-in free-tier quotas.
+3. **Minimal Operational Load.** Turso/libSQL is the default persistence target because it delivers SQLite compatibility with hosted durability.
 Adapter hooks exist so other stores can be added without widening the runtime dependency surface.
 4. **Sensitive Data Hygiene.** Chunking keeps provenance (path, repo) and